janella/janella.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer, passionate about junior talent and helping people do the best work of their lives.
-Blogging is something I've wanted to do for a while.
+I'm a senior software engineer currently building [Upstock.app](https://www.upstock.app).
+I was formerly a Principal Engineer and Team Lead at Xero.
+I'm passionate about sustainable engineering and coaching engineers for growth.

 In my spare time I climb rocks and run trails.